M current: Actions of M-currents: "phasic-firing"

 Overall result: full action potential is prevented.

 Inhibition of M-current: "tonic-firing"

-1 molecule of Acetylcholine (Ach) binds to mAchR.
-Potassium (K+) channels become more likely to be closed.
+When muscarinic acetylcholine receptors are activated, potassium (K+) channels become more likely to be closed.
 Neuron becomes tonic-firing.

 This reduction in M-current is coupled with the actions of the G_{q} G-protein.
 Specifically, the hydrolysis of PIP_{2} to IP_{3}.
 This hydrolysis causes PIP_{2}, which is bound to the membrane, to become IP_{3} and dissociate from the membrane into the cytoplasm.
 When M-current is restored, it moves back to the membrane.
 There is some evidence for different theories of how M-channel activity is directly affected by PIP_{2}.

 Clinical implications

 Benign familial neonatal seizures (BFNE) is an autosomal dominant inherited form of seizures.
 There are three known genetic causes of BFNE, two being in the channels KCNQ2 and KCNQ3.

+Valproic acid and retigabine are examples of medications used to treat epilepsy which are known to mediate their anti-seizure activity partly through enhancement of the M-current.